Many communities are taking action to address drinking in public places. Here's how you can take action.

 The date, time, and location of the hearing will be sent to you from the Hearings Team.
 They will inform you of the process and deadlines to submit further evidence (if you wish to present any).

 By law, the DLC must give at least 10 working days' notice of the public hearing to all parties.
 If your objection is in the form of a petition, they will contact the spokesperson.

-Off-licences are premises where alcohol can be purchased for consumption off the premises, for example a bottle store, supermarket/grocery store, remote seller.
+Off-licences are premises where alcohol can be purchased for consumption off the premises, for example a bottle store, supermarket/grocery store, remote or online seller.

 The more that alcohol is available in a community, the more likely the community will experience alcohol-related harm.
 High numbers of alcohol outlets and late trading hours lead to a higher likelihood of violence, drink driving, and heavy adolescent drinking.
 More outlets often means lower prices, which means more harm.

 Communities can reduce alcohol-related harm by influencing the number, location, and trading hours of off-licences.
 Communities can do this by having their say on their local alcohol policy, or by making objections to licence applications (new and renewal) through their local District Licensing Committee.